AruniMishra/JavaSE11/Part1-section-12-understanding-modules/ModuleTesting/ReadMe.md

 ---

-- Run below to generate the .jar
+- Run below to generate the .jar (-e or --main-class)

 ```shell
 jar --create --file MyFirstModule.jar --main-class modular.HelloWorld -C .\out\production\MyFirstModule\ .
 ```
+-C DIR: Change to the specified directory and include the following file

 ---